 Offering costs consisted of legal, accounting, underwriting fees and other costs incurred that were directly related to the Initial Public Offering.
 Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
 Offering costs associated with warrant liabilities are expensed as incurred, presented as non-operating expenses in the statement of operations.
-Offering costs associated with the Public Shares were charged to shareholders' equity upon the completion of the Initial Public Offering.
-Of the total offering costs of the Initial Public Offering, approximately \$0.5 million is included in transaction cost-derivative warrant liabilities in the statement of operations and \$7.7 million is included in stockholders' equity.
+Offering costs associated with the Public Shares were charged against the carrying value of the Class A ordinary shares subject to possible redemption upon the completion of the Initial Public Offering.
+The Company classifies deferred underwriting commissions as non-current liabilities as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities